How Neuro-Optometric Vision Rehabilitation Can Help Post-Concussion

 - Patching – Placing a patch on one eye or part of the visual field of one eye helps eliminate double vision.
 The patch is often placed directly upon the surface of the lens.

 Following a concussion or other brain injury, a tailored neuro-optometric rehabilitation program can offer help specific to your particular situation.
-Contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry to learn more about neuro-optometric rehabilitation for Post Trauma Vision Syndrome.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+Contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to learn more about neuro-optometric rehabilitation for Post Trauma Vision Syndrome.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.